A queueing model with independent arrivals, and its fluid and diffusion limits: Queue Regimes and States

+The following proposition summarizes where discontinuities occur in $\hat Q$.
+We note that this is also part of Theorem 3.1 of \cite{MaMa95}.
+Since the proof follows that in \cite{MaMa95} we omit it.

-\begin{proposition} ~The process $\hat{Q}$ is upper-semicontinuous almost surely.
-It is discontinuous at time $t$, with a non-zero probability if and only if $t$ is the end-point of overloading or critical loading.
-The set of such points is nowhere dense. \end{proposition} The proof can be found in the appendix.
+\begin{proposition} ~$\hat Q$ is discontinuous at time $t$, with a nonzero probability, if and only if $t$ is the end-point of overloading or critical loading.
+The set of such points is nowhere dense. \end{proposition}

 \textbf{Remarks.} 1.
 We note that the queue length limit sample paths for the $M_t/M_t/1$ model are also upper-semicontinuous as shown in Theorem 3.1 of \cite{MaMa95}.
 There the sequence of converging processes was shown to be monotone, which easily leads to upper-semicontinuity by Dini's Theorem.
 As this monotonicity property does not hold for the corresponding processes in the $\D_{(i)}/GI/1$ model, we argue that the sample path is upper-semicontinuous directly from the characterization of the points of continuity and discontinuity in the domain of the sample path.
-2. The intuition for the regime switching behavior proved in Proposition \ref{thm:sample-path} is easy to see in the case of a uniform arrival distribution with early-bird arrivals.
-As noted earlier, in this case the (fluid) queue is overloaded on the interval $[-T_0,\t)$ with the singleton set $\nabla_t^{\bar{X}} = \{ -T_0 \}$, and underloaded on the interval $(\t,\infty)$ with the singleton set $\nabla_t^{\bar{X}} = \{t\}$.
+2. The intuition for the regime switching behavior proved in is easy to see in the case of a uniform arrival distribution with early-bird arrivals, such that the service rate is greater than the value of the density function function.
+Here, the (fluid) queue is overloaded on the interval $[-T_0,\t)$ with the singleton set $\nabla_t^{\bar{X}} = \{ -T_0 \}$, and underloaded on the interval $(\t,\infty)$ with the singleton set $\nabla_t^{\bar{X}} = \{t\}$.
 At $\t$ itself, there are two points in the set $\nabla_t^{\bar{X}} = \{-T_0,\t\}$.
 Thus, there is a discontinuity due to the fact that the set $\nabla_t^{\bar{X}}$ changes from being a singleton on the interval $[-T_0,\t)$ to $\{-T_0,\t\}$ at $\t$.